fofr/sam-and-paul.com/source/_posts/imfolozi-south-africa.md

 ### Buffalo and wild dogs

 At 4:15pm Kelsey took us out to where we saw Bheji’s pack moving den.
-There we wait, checking occasionally to see if their signal is moving.
+There we waited, checking occasionally to see if their signal was moving.
 A rhino path intersects the road we’re on, “That’s a well used rhino path, some of these paths are 100s of years old”.

 After an hour the signal starts to move, the sky above us is red and Kelsey puts her foot down.
-We hold on tight, she pulls away, Claire finds the signal, "2 o’clock", "3 o’clock", Kelsey drives.
+We hold on tight, she pulls away, Claire finds the signal, "2 o’clock – 3 o’clock", Kelsey drives faster.
 We veer off the road, taking a sharp right onto a bumpy management track, through the trees, ducking to avoid branches, skidding to a halt at the valley edge.

 Down on the riverbed we spot the dogs, they’re confronting a herd of buffalo.
-They don’t hunt them, but they enjoy toying with them; dogs will zip between them, too agile for the buffalo, nipping at their heels.
-We watch one charge them without much hope, one dog doesn't even rise from its rest.
-The dogs leave them be, and continue on their nightly hunt, moving out of sight.
+They don’t hunt buffalo, this is play – they love to toy with them; dogs will zip between them, too agile for the buffalo, nipping at their heels.
+We watch one buffalo charging the, but it does so in vain, one dog doesn't even rise from its rest.
+The dogs eventually leave them be, and continue on their nightly hunt, moving out of sight.

 Kelsey gambles and we rush around to the guard post on the opposite side of the river.
 No sign of the dogs.
 The buffalo are here, moving in the herd, a young’un in the middle.
-Stars begin to dot the sky, the buffalo quietly walk by.
+Stars begin to dot the sky, a distant nightjar sings, the buffalo shuffle by.
 “There’s nothing better than this, hey?”

 {% figure imfolozi-dogs-toying-with-buffalo.jpg landscape %}
 Bheji’s pack of dogs toying with buffalo